John Jefferson (American football): Regular season

+Playoffs

 Later years

 After his retirement, Jefferson graduated from Arizona State in 1989 with a B.A. in History.
 He was inducted into the Arizona State Hall of Fame in 1979 and the College Football Hall of Fame in 2002.

-He has remained active in the football community; after retiring, Jefferson became an assistant coach at the University of Kansas and was the director of player development for the Washington Redskins until the end of the 2008–2009 season.
+He has remained active in the football community.
+At the urging of former head coach Forrest Gregg, Jefferson left commercial real estate to coach at SMU.
+Jefferson became an assistant coach at the University of Kansas and was the director of player development for the Washington Redskins until the end of the 2008–2009 season.